WebOrigami/extensions/instagram/README.md

 1. Use npm to install the main `@weborigami/origami` package and this `@weborigami/instagram` extension.
 1. Obtain an access token (above).
-1. Save the access token saved in a file called `token`.
+1. Save the access token in a file called `token`.
 1. Add the name of that `token` file to `.gitignore` so that your token will _not_ be stored in source control.

 With that, you can then use the [Origami CLI](https://weborigami.org/cli) to display a list of your Instagram album IDs: